Sonal08kasabe/ecom/README.md

 # ecom
-It is an beginner level eCommerce project
+It is a beginner level eCommerce project